 That doesn’t leave any room, in my interpretation, for live videos from pages, local business events, news stories, etc. All of that falls under the “businesses, organizations, and public figures” that should see a negative impact of this update.

-“Connections with people in your network will get the biggest boost because interacting with people you’re close to is more meaningful.”
+“Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. with people in your network will get the biggest boost because interacting with people you’re close to is more meaningful.”

 Once again, no mention of any caveats for pages.

 “We’re also going to prioritize exchanges that took more time and care.”